danpaslawsky/sinatra_project/spec.md

-Specifications for the Sinatra Assessment; aka Vonderbooks
+Specifications for the Sinatra Assessment - aka Vonderbooks

 # Specs: